josejhkim/tp/docs/UserGuide.md

 - All fields are mandatory, except for `t/TAG`, which is optional.
 - A person is identified by their `NAME` only.
-- `TAGS` only allow alphanumeric characters.
+- `t/TAG` only accepts alphanumeric characters, and any amount of tags can be used for each person. <br>
+  For example, `addPerson n/John Doe p/12345678 e/johndoe@example.com a/123 Street d/None r/YES t/TAG1 t/TAG2 t/TAG3`
 - Multiple guests can have the same contact information such as `PHONE` or `EMAIL` since children may not have a phone number, and it would be more flexible to allow guests to select their point of contact.
 - A wedding should be created and set before a person can be added.